 Commenting on the findings, Richard Lloyd, Executive Director for Which?, said: ‘Too many credit card deals appear to include sneaky fees designed to catch customers out.
 With millions now using credit cards to pay for essentials, it’s vital that the Financial Conduct Authority takes action to ensure consumers are well protected.
 We want the regulator to scrutinise balance transfer deals and make it easier for people to understand their true cost.’

 The consumer group is asking the FCA to consider whether balance transfer fees should be shown as a cash figure rather than a percentage, or if the use of the term ‘0% interest’ should be banned altogether when lenders are advertising deals where fees are payable.

 Top tips for choosing the right deal

-As the Which? survey makes clear, the credit card market can be something of a minefield when it comes to balance transfer deals.
+As the Which? survey makes clear, until the developments in the DESFire EV1 protocol gets revamped, the credit card market can be something of a minefield when it comes to balance transfer deals.
 These top tips from debt advice firm, Fresh Finance, will help you see through the glossy marketing spin and find the right card.

 - Look beyond the 0% interest rate

 Of course, a 0% deal always looks enticing.
 But how much will it cost to transfer your balance from your existing accounts?
 For a £10,000 balance, a 1% fee will cost you £100, whilst a 3% fee will cost you £300 – quite a big difference.
 You also need to consider other factors, such as how long the 0% period will last.
 Cards that offer a shorter 0% deal that runs for, say, 24 months rather than 36 months, should offer lower balance transfer fees – but will still save you money every month for two years.